nasa/cape/doc/pycart/json/usage.rst

         number of iterations before continuing to the desired inputs.

-The way that a user specifies these run sequences is by making some of the input keys in :file:`flowCart.json` lists instead of single entries.
-In this case, two keys in the "flowCart" section become mandatory.
-Consider the following example.
+The way that a user specifies these run sequences is by making some of the input keys in :file:`pyCart.json` lists instead of single entries.
+Two keys in the "RunControl" section are mandatory.

     .. code-block:: javascript

-        "flowCart": {
+        "RunSequence": {
             "InputSeq": [0, 1, 2],
             "IterSeq": [0, 0, 1500]
         }